sunsided/http-grpc-cohosting/README.md

 and ports while reusing the same server components.
 A Hyper service is used to switch the incoming traffic based on the `content-type` header and if `application/grpc` is detected, traffic is forwarded to the Tonic server; all other cases forward to Axum.
 This allows for transparent use of HTTP/1.1 and HTTP/2 (prior knowledge), as well as ALPN on the TLS-enabled ports.
+On Unixoids, Unix Domain Sockets are supported as well.

 This project uses: